vogdan/homework_web_library/README.md

 ###How it works###
-  The program runs in an infnite loop that can be stopped by hitting CTRL+C
+  The program runs in an infnite loop that can be stopped by hitting CTRL+C.

 ###Input###
   URLs, content requirement strings and checking periods are read from the config file (webmon.conf).